Compassionate Neurological Care

 What is involved in the first evaluation?

-In the first evaluation, Dr. Shah will make an assessment of the nature of the problem at hand.
-Some neurological consultations are for questions of diagnosis, that is, what is wrong with the patient.
-In that case the consultation may be followed by recommendations for imaging procedures and diagnostic lab tests with a follow up visit to review all of the data.
+In the first evaluation, Dr. Shah will assess the nature of the problem at hand.
+Some neurological consultations are for diagnosis questions, that is, what is wrong with the patient.
+In that case, the consultation may be followed by recommendations for imaging procedures and diagnostic lab tests, followed by a follow-up visit to review the data.
 Sometimes the diagnosis is already known and the consultation is for decisions about the treatment.
-In that case, tests might not be ordered but tests may be reviewed and the discussions about treatment options can take place.
+In that case, tests might not be ordered but tests may be reviewed, and the discussions about treatment options can occur.
 Dr. Shah will obtain a thorough history and perform a detailed neurological examination during the first encounter.

 How long will my first appointment take?